Polyvinyl Chloride

 What is PVC Used For?

 Both rigid and flexible PVC are used in many everyday and specialty applications.
 Rigid PVC is extremely popular in the construction industry because it’s durable and inexpensive.
 Flexible PVC can be found throughout hospitals and other healthcare settings.
-Flexible PVC tubing is an excellent material choice for fluid pathway systems and other types of medical and surgical tubing, thanks to its performance characteristics and lack of latex allergens.
-PVC tubing is also used for laboratory research and development, beverage transfer and dairy processing, distribution and industrial applications, and more.
+Flexible PVC tubing is an excellent material choice for fluid pathway systems and other types of medical and surgical tubing thanks to its performance characteristics and lack of latex allergens.
+PVC tubing is also used for laboratory research and development, beverage transfer and dairy processing, distribution and industrial applications and more.

 PVC Products from Kent Elastomer